 By Green Dog Pet Supply

 The 4th of July is a bad time for many pets around the country, but in places like Portland where people seem to be very big fans of the larger illegal fireworks that are so easy to get, it’s often a complete nightmare for people whose pets are terrified of the noise.
 Some people choose to go camping in remote areas with their dogs, and one customer routinely gets in the car with her dog on the 4th and just drives and drives for hours, around and around the city’s highways to avoid the stress of the night.
 Here are a few tips that we hope can help if you’re staying at home this 4th of July.

 BEFORE JULY 4th:

 – Are your ID tags current?
 Make SURE that every pet, perhaps even your indoor cats, are wearing their tags – fearful animals can often bolt for the door or out of a gate, and so many pets are lost every year!
-There might still be time to order a fresh ID tag from us, but I’d recommend doing it very soon to ensure you’ll get it in time.
-Many big box stores have machines where you can get tags engraved on the spot.
-If nothing else, a piece of duct tape wrapped around a collar and a sharpie will get the job done.
+We sell great tags, guaranteed against wear in tons of styles, but in a pinch, many big box stores have machines where you can get tags engraved on the spot.
+If nothing else, a piece of duct tape wrapped around a collar and a sharpie will get the job done for the 4th of July.

 – If you have a new dog, please don’t make plans to bring them to a fireworks display or party that might have exploding fireworks overhead.
 The crowds and the very big noise and smells of the explosives can all be very overwhelming to a dog, and could create a fear of fireworks or loud noises where they might not have had one before.

 –As people generally start setting off a few fireworks in the days leading up to July 4th, you can use these intermittent pops and bangs as opportunities!